D-Coder135/Assignment3_Fullstack/README.md

 # Assignment3_Fullstack

-The main goal was to live the html file, index.html, as a web-page using a feature of Github known as Github Pages.
+The main goal of this assignment was to live the html file, index.html, as a web-page using a feature of Github known as Github Pages.
 The assignment was officially assigned by a faculty of GLA University Mr. Pankaj Kapoor.